How surprise-and-delight marketing builds stronger customer loyalty

 Although the best surprises may seem spur-of-the-moment, they’re backed by key customer insights.
 Here’s our recipe for formulating inspired surprise-and-delight promotions:

 Look for opportunities to add value without customers needing to purchase a product or service.
 These surprise promotions should come without a catch.
 No mailing list sign up.
-No listening to a pitch, completing a contract, giving you data or donating.
+No listening to a pitch, completing a contract, giving your data or donating.
 Your brand just needs to make them smile.
-The rationale for this type of promotion is that you are giving a little now to a core customer type in order to get a lot later.
+The rationale for this type of promotion is that you are giving a little now to a core customer type to get a lot later.

 Kick off promotion planning by segmenting customers to pinpoint those with high-value potential.
 With a defined target audience, you can: